Golf Tutorials

 Shaft: Mitsubishi Diamana White D+ 70 TX

-An interesting detail here is that he uses a 9-degree head but adjusts the loft sleeve down a 7.5 degrees – a common tweak among professionals.
-This move slightly opens the clubface, which can promote a fade bias.
-For a player who likes to work the ball, having a club that naturally wants to start left and curve gently a the right (for a right-handed player) can provide incredible consistency off the tee.
+An interesting detail is that he uses a 9-degree head but adjusts the loft sleeve down to 7.5 degrees, a common tweak among professionals.
+This move slightly opens the clubface, promoting a fade bias.
+For a player who likes to work the ball, having a club that naturally wants to start left and curve gently to the right (for a right-handed player) can provide incredible consistency off the tee.

 As a coach, the key takeaway here isn't to rush out and buy a low-spin driver.
 For most amateur golfers, a low-spin driver without tour-level swing speed can be difficult to launch high enough, leading to a loss of carry distance.
 The lesson is in understanding how a club's characteristics match a player's needs.
 Tommy Fleetwood needs to manage spin, you might need to increase launch and forgiveness.
 The important thing is to match the technology to your tendencies.